sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2017-03-18-motilal_100x_study_wealthcreation_keynotes.md

 ##  Market folly is one of the biggest sources of multi-baggers

+Market Volatility is excellent opportunity to grab good businesses at low prices.

 In end-2008, global stock markets crashed given the US sub-prime crisis.
 In India, businesses like IT and Healthcare (where India enjoys competitive advantage) were also hammered – a great opportunity to pick up stocks like TCS, Wipro and HCL Tech at P/Es of 10x or less.